zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 ## Setting up the package system {#setting-up-the-package-system}

-I use the [wonderful `use-package` package](https://www.masteringemacs.org/article/spotlight-use-package-a-declarative-configuration-tool).
+I use the [wonderful use-package](https://www.masteringemacs.org/article/spotlight-use-package-a-declarative-configuration-tool) to manage most of the packages in my installation (one exception is `org-mode`, see below).
 As this is not bundled yet with Emacs, the first thing we do is install it by hand.
 All other packages are then declaratively installed and configured with `use-package`.
 This makes it possible to fully bootstrap Emacs using only this config file, everything else is downloaded, installed and configured automatically.

 First, we declare the package repositories to use.